CodyNicholson/Frontend_Web_Development_Notes/Responsive_Web_Design_Fundamentals/minMaxWidthHeightCSS.md

 It is always smart to start developing for the smallest device first

-DIP stands for Device Independant Pixal
+DIP stands for Device Independent Pixel

-The browser uses DIPs to relate pixals to a real distance
+The browser uses DIPs to relate pixels to a real distance

 One DIP will take up the same amount of space on any device

-On the other hand, Hardware Pixals are the amount of pixals wide/tall a device is, which is different across various devices
+On the other hand, Hardware Pixels are the amount of pixels wide/tall a device is, which is different across various devices